Anglo Pacific Group PLC Announces Director Share Dealings in Company

-LONDON, UK / ACCESSWIRE / June 29, 2021 / Anglo Pacific Group PLC ('Anglo Pacific', the 'Company') (LSE:APF, Financial)(TSX:APY, Financial) announces that it received notification of the following transaction by Spruce Bluff Resources Limited, a Person Closely Associated ('PCA') with Mr. Robert Stan, Non-Executive Director of Anglo Pacific.
+LONDON, UK / ACCESSWIRE / June 30, 2021 / Anglo Pacific Group PLC ('Anglo Pacific', the 'Company') (LSE:APF, Financial)(TSX:APY, Financial) announces that it received notification of the following transactions by Mr. Julian Treger, Chief Executive Officer of the Company and Kings Chapel International Limited, a Person Closely Associated ('PCA') with Mr. Treger.

+On 25 June 2021, Kings Chapel International Limited, sold 300,000 ordinary shares of 2 pence each in the Company ('Shares') at an average approximate price of 140.00p per share.
+This transaction formed part of the rebalancing of Kings Chapel International Limited's portfolio.
+On 29 June 2021, Kings Chapel International Limited, sold a further 200,000 Shares at an average approximate price of 141.00p per share.
+Mr. Treger has indicated to the Board that it is his intention to retain at least 75% of his pre-existing beneficial holding of Shares.

+Mr. Treger and his PCAs have made a significant investment in Shares of the Company since Mr. Treger became Chief Executive Officer in October 2013.
+In total, prior to this announcement, Mr. Treger and persons closely associated with him have invested approximately £4.5m acquiring Shares in the Company.
+These Shares had all been acquired on the London Stock Exchange at market price and not under any option package.

-Following this notification, the total beneficial holding of Shares by Mr. Stan and persons closely associated with him is 330,031 Shares, representing 0.15%, of the issued ordinary share capital of the Company.
+Following this notification, the total beneficial holding of Shares by Mr. Treger and persons closely associated with him is 4,274,951 Shares, representing 2.00% of the issued ordinary share capital of the Company.

 The notifications below, made in accordance with the requirements of the UK version of the Market Abuse Regulation (596/2014/EU)[1], provides further detail in respect of the transactions as described at the beginning of this announcement.